Nour61/Melani-Modpack/README.md

 ### Tools & Beauty (Optional)

 ❕ *These mods have a good use but don't contribute towards the main goal; ultimate performance.
 You can choose to use them or just skip it altogether.
-These are not included in releases.*
+These are not included in releases and all mods are full clientside only*

 - [Ok Zoomer](https://github.com/joaoh1/OkZoomer/releases/download/4.0.1%2B1.16.2/okzoomer-4.0.1+1.16.2.jar) - Allows you to zoom in.